maybe-maybe-not/CTF-Writeups/2022/Stack the Flags/web/Blacksmith.md

 }
 ```

-We can see the available weapons to buy, the goal of the challenge seems clear, we must somehow buy the flagsword, which costs 5 gold and 0 loyalty points.
+In the code, we can see the available weapons to buy, and the goal of the challenge seems clear.
+We must somehow buy the flagsword, which costs 5 gold and 0 loyalty points.

 First we have to create a new customer through the /customer/new endpoint which gives us a customer_id to use to interact with the other end points
 ```py